Violence against women and their children

 Domestic and family violence is a major national health and welfare issue that can have lifelong impacts for victims and perpetrators.
 While it affects people of all ages and from all backgrounds, people with disability are particularly vulnerable to this form of violence (AIHW 2019).
 These types of violence can have a serious impact on individuals, families and communities, and can inflict physical injury, psychological trauma and emotional suffering (AIHW 2019).

-Women with disability experience higher rates of intimate partner violence, emotional abuse, stalking and sexual violence than women without disability and men with disability (DRC 2020).
+Women with disability experience higher rates of intimate partner violence, emotional abuse, stalking and sexual violence than women without disability or men with disability (DRC 2020).

 People with disability may have a greater exposure to risk factors associated with homelessness than the general population.
-Many people with disability, particularly those with severe or profound disability, seek homelessness services as a result of experiencing domestic and family violence (AIHW 2021).
+Domestic and family violence can result in people with disability, including those with severe or profound disability, seeking homelessness services (AIHW 2022).

 Specialist homelessness services (SHS) provide accommodation-related and/or personal assistance to people who are experiencing or are at risk of homelessness.
 SHS accommodation services include: